octaviustheking/The-Smartypants-Encyclopedia-Volume-Two-Space-and-Earth/README.md

     </head>
     <body>
       <h1>Space and Earth</h1>
-      <h2>The Kardeshev Scale</h2>
+      <h2>The Kardashev Scale</h2>
-      <p>The Kardeshev scale might not seem like something related to space, but it is.
+      <p>The Kardashev scale might not seem like something related to space, but it is.
 Trust me.</p>
+	    <p>By Octavius Szeto</p>
       <p>(So I am just going to copy and paste...)</p>
-      <p>The Kardeshev Scale measures a civilization by their energy use.
+      <p>The Kardashev Scale measures a civilization by their energy use.
 An anthill is a type 0 civilization.
 They use the power of their planet but does not use its true power.
 A type 1 civilization is able to harness the true power of their planet.
 They can control everything that happens on their planet.
 A type 2 civilization is able to harness the power of their star.
 One way they might achieve this is by constructing a Dyson Sphere.
 They can control everything that is in the solar system.
 A type 3 civilization is able to harness the power of a galaxy and can control everything inside the galaxy.
 They can merge stars, absorb supernovae, use the planets as building blocks, and even create stars.
 A type 4 civilization can harness the power of the universe.
 They have access to several, if not all galaxies.
 They can also create gigantic projects, bend space-time, and even reach immortality on a grand scale.
 A type 5 civilization can harness the power of several universes.
 Welcome to meta-physics.
 They can manipulate time.
 A type 6 civilization exists OUT of time and space.
 They have the ability to create universes and multiverses and destroy them.

 	If there are so many alien species waiting to be discovered, why haven't we found any aliens yet.
 Wouldn’t finding a new species be great?
 The answer is no. The reason for that is because of something called the Great Filter.
 Filters are obstacles life has to overcome.
 Most of the filters are just small roadblocks to stop us from becoming a type 3 civilization.